Are you worried you might have been exposed to the herpes virus?

 The sample is then tested for DNA that resembles HSV-1 or HSV-2, allowing testers to look for the virus on a genetic level.

 Compared to viral culture and antibody testing, both of which can require several days before an accurate result is available, PCR testing is fast and efficient.
-Test results are usually available in 24 hours or less.

 PCR tests also allow for testing much later into an outbreak than viral culture testing, which can often result in a false negative result when the herpes virus is no longer actively growing on the sample cells.